More than 16,000 people lost their homes in Venezuela; what comes next?

 · Telemundo McAllen (KTLM)

 In Venezuela, over 16,000 people have lost their homes following a devastating double earthquake that claimed 2,954 lives.
-Ten days post-disaster, many remain homeless, camping in public spaces as they await inspections of their damaged residences.
-In La Guaira, the epicenter of destruction, families express frustration over the slow recovery efforts and the inability to retrieve the bodies of their loved ones.
-Authorities report 856 buildings affected, with 190 completely collapsed.
-Meanwhile, makeshift camps have emerged in Caracas, where displaced individuals seek safety.
-A community initiative has recorded over 31,000 missing persons since the quake.
+Ten days post-disaster, many remain homeless, camping in public spaces while awaiting assessments of their damaged properties.
+In La Guaira, where the destruction is most severe, families express frustration over the slow recovery efforts.
+Authorities report 856 affected buildings, with 190 completely collapsed.
+Meanwhile, in Caracas, some displaced residents feel safer in parks.
+A citizen initiative has recorded over 31,000 missing persons.
+Relief efforts continue, but many families are struggling to find basic necessities after the disaster.

 AI summary · Source: Telemundo McAllen (KTLM) →